**Play me -

 Dr. Marc Litt Award (In Memoriam):

-to the golfer who has brought the most energy/excitement to the weekend.
+To the golfer who has brought the most energy and excitement to the weekend.
 Unanimously chosen by the Board:

 2024: Nick Pope (Sand Valley)